emoon/ProDBG/README.md

 ![](/data/prodbg_logo.png)
 ======

 ProDBG is a new debugger under development that will support a variety of targets and operating systems.
-Currently it's in very early development and primary focusing on Mac as primary target.
+Currently it's in very early development and primary focusing on Linux as primary target.

 ## Build status